You want smart political talk without the meltdowns?

 Two of them actually in Orange County, New York.

-So I've got some firsthand experience as to what goes on there.
+So I've got some first-hand experience as to what goes on there.

-And I couldn't find any transcripts of the judge's instructions where he actually uh gave the jury those instructions about the witness.
+And I couldn't find any transcripts of the judge's instructions where he actually gave the jury those instructions about the witness.

 What do you think?

-Uh uh clear violation of the Constitution.
+Clear violation of the Constitution.

 You have to agree on all points.

-Uh necessarily, they should they never should have been given those instructions.
+They never should have been given those instructions.

 Well, that would be cause right there to throw the whole case out.